On this page:

 If Victoria Police applied for the family violence intervention order, then they may contact you.
 You can also:

-- Go online and complete the or .
+- Go online and complete the Pre-Court Information Form for Affected Family or Pre-Court Information Form for .
 You must complete this at least 7 days before your court date.
 Someone from the Magistrate’s Court pre-court team will then connect you to legal and non-legal services that can help.

 - telephone your local Magistrates’ Court and speak to the intervention order registry.